Adaptive Accountability in Networked MAS: Tracing and Mitigating Emergent Norms at Scale: Experimental Setup and Case Studies

 \section{Experimental Setup and Case Studies}

 This section empirically evaluates the Adaptive Accountability Framework (AAF).
 We (i)~describe the simulation environment and parameter grid, (ii)~state the evaluation metrics and baselines, and (iii)~report quantitative and qualitative results that validate the analytical guarantees of Section~\ref{sec:analysis}.
-All experiments are \emph{fully reproducible}: a one-line \texttt{nix flake} command (`\texttt{nix run github:alqithami/aaf-sim}') launches the end-to-end pipeline on either local CPU or the Slurm cluster described in §\ref{sec:implementation}.
+All experiments are \emph{fully reproducible} using the released artifact: we provide explicit scripts to generate the experiment grid, execute runs, aggregate metrics, and regenerate all tables and figures (see the repository README at \url{https://github.com/alqithami/AAF}).